mohammadrony/linux/README.md

 # Linux-configuration

-Guideline to configure following environment:
+Steps to configure the following environment:

 - [NAT and Host-only network setup in Ubuntu 22](./1-Ubuntu-22-networking.md)
 - [Setup Python virtual environment for development](./2-Python-venv-setup.md)